pf4j/pf4j/README.md

     >>> Welcome
     >>> Hello

-**NOTE:** Starting with version 0.9 you can define an extension directly in a jar (in classpath).
-See [WhazzupGreeting](https://github.com/decebals/pf4j/blob/master/demo/app/src/main/java/ro/fortsoft/pf4j/demo/WhazzupGreeting.java) for a real example.

 You can inject your custom component (for example PluginDescriptorFinder, ExtensionFinder, PluginClasspath, ...) in DefaultPluginManager just override `create...` methods (factory method pattern).